English Fort of Bombay: The Gates

 The Fort had Three Gates: the Bazaar Gate (North, opposite today's GPO), the Churchgate (West, on the present site of Flora Fountain), and the Apollo Gate (South, near St.Andrew's Church).
 Walking straight from the west gate led to the St.Thomas' Church (hence the name).
 On the other hand, the Apollo Gate was named after the Apollo Bunder, and the Bazaar Gate after the bazaar (market) located inside.
 The last was a triple gate (hence, also called the Teen Darwaza), while the last two were double gates (having an inner and outer gate).
 In earlier times, both the Apollo gate, and Churchgate were closed at sunset, while the Bazaar Gate was shut around half an hour later.
 The latter was, however, available for the use of Government servants living outside till around 9:30 p.m.
-The Churchgate was initially called the Pawanchakki Gate (Windmill in the local language), since it would lead to the windmill on the western side of the island, that was constructed for grinding wheat.
+The Churchgate was initially called the Pawanchakki Gate (Windmill in the local language), since it would lead to the windmill on the western side of the island, that was constructed in 1725 for grinding wheat.

 There was also a statue of Marquis Wellesley, just outside the outer Churchgate.
+Businessmen in Bombay contributed towards this statue, which was ordered from England.
+It depicted the former governor sitting on a throne and gifting a purse to a Marathi wrestler standing in front of him.
+Adjacent to the wrestler was a statue of a lady, whose right hand touched a plaque engraved with the words 'Wisdom, Energy, Integrity'.
+Sculptures of a lion and lioness were carved in the rear.
+The people of Bombay referred to it as the "Pehelwan's (wrestler's) statue".
+Upon its installation, the statue began to be worshipped by a few, who were mistaken that the Company Sarkar had ordered an English god for their worship.
+For several years, the people offered coconuts, conducted poojas, and even took vows in front of the statue.
+Realising that this was inappropriate, the government resolved to put an end to this practice.
+An iron fence was installed, and a guard was appointed to warn any person who tried to worship the statue.

-In 1845, the Bazaar and Churchgates were opened throughout the day and night, while Apollo was opened on the call of gunfire, and shut at 10:00 p.m.
+In 1845, the Bazaar and Church gates were opened throughout the day and night, while Apollo was opened on the call of gunfire, and shut at 10:00 p.m.
 Sentries were posted at all three gates for inspection of articles brought in, or sent out of the fort.
 These examined any articles that might have ammunition or arms.